-Barrington's downtown lacks the walkable built environment and permanent residential population observed in less impacted downtowns, as well as the number of civic, cultural, and office uses.
-Lastly, the downtown's retail mix is overly reliant upon Neighborhood Goods & Services (NGS) retail.
-Therefore, the downtown received a Diversity Score of 71, which makes it one of the least diverse downtowns in the region.
+Audubon's downtown lacks the walkable built environment and permanent residential population observed in less impacted downtowns, as well as the number of civic and office uses.
+Lastly, Merchant Street's retail mix is overly reliant upon Neighborhood Goods & Services (NGS) retail.
+Therefore, the downtown received a Diversity Score of 62.

-The downtown's lack of diversity most likely exacerbated the pandemic's impact, specifically the reliance on NGS retailers.
-This is reflected in a high Pandemic Impact Score of 74, which is one of the highest scores observed.
+The downtown's lack of diversity most likely exacerbated the pandemic's impact, specifically the reliance on NGS retailers, and this is reflected in a relatively high Pandemic Impact Score of 58.